Dashi Eggs on Rice – Japanese-Style Breakfast Recipes

 Serving Suggestions

-Dashi Eggs On Rice
+Dashi Eggs on Rice

-The secret to savory perfection lies in the dashi.
+The secret to savory perfection lies in the Dashi.

 • Garnishes: Sprinkle some furikake (a Japanese seasoning blend), toasted sesame seeds, or finely chopped chives over your dish for added flavor and texture.